kyuhyong/plotulog/README.md

 ### Installation

-Install octave
+- Install octave
 ```bash
 $ sudo apt-get install octave
 ```
 Octave can be run from launch bar in ubuntu

-Install pyulog which will parse ULog file and convert to .csv files.
+- Install **pyulog** which will parse ULog file and convert to .csv files.

 **pyulog** can be downloaded from [here](https://github.com/PX4/pyulog) or visit https://github.com/PX4/pyulog

-clone this git or download and unzip package in any folder.
+- clone plotulog git or download and unzip package in any folder.

 ### File name